jeffThompson/CreativeProgramming2/Week05-LiveVisuals/README.md

 ### TLDR

+**EDIT: due to the campus being closed, the assignment is due March 21, the week after spring break.
+Please bring work in progress to class on March 7 so we can give you feedback, you can test the projector, and have studio time.**

 * Due March 7
   * See weekly assignments for details
 * Create live effects to perform with a song of your choice